The Wellness Kitchen and You

 However, bringing nature in doesn’t have to be just about house plants.
 Materials found in nature, such as wood and stone, are environmentally friendly and further the connection to nature.

 Using nature-inspired colors also promote calm and wellness.
-This article in BH&G details how to bring Mother Nature’s color palette into your remodeled wellness kitchen.
+This article in Better Homes & Gardens details how to bring Mother Nature’s color palette into your remodeled wellness kitchen.

 Removing clutter from countertops and work areas has a proven therapeutic effect.
 Being able to find things when you need them reduces stress, a big step towards wellness.
 Simplicity and a sense of order soothes your eyes and brain.